Aks1307/chat-app/README.md

 # Deployment

 * Link: https://chat-support07.herokuapp.com/
-* open multiple tabs in browser with this url (https://chat-support07.herokuapp.com/chat)and join common chat room for eg **Admin** and interact with each other
+* open multiple tabs in browser with this url (https://chat-support07.herokuapp.com/chat) and join common chat room for eg **Admin** and interact with each other